cloudmesh-community/fa19-516-140/project/report.md

 * Week Sep 29 - Oct 5

   - [x] Collecting info about how to build prober APIs using OpenAPI.
-  - [x] learning about different DBs Mongodbg and Mariadb in order to decide which is the most prober fit.
+  - [x] learning about different DBs Mongodbg and SQLlite in order to decide which is the most prober fit.

 * Week Oct 6 - Oct 12

-  - [x] Installing MariaDB and start drafting DB design.
+  - [x] Installing MongoDB and start drafting DB design.
   - [x] loading datafiles in Dev environment.